Adventure Island at Glovers Reef

 Please visit our Long Caye page to view more photos of our island facilities.

 The Biltmore is a full-service hotel located on the outskirts of Belize City, three miles from downtown near the airport.
 The Biltmore has a business center, beautifully landscaped courtyard, swimming pool, great restaurant, bar, gym, gift shop, tour desk, and internet cafe.
-It’s perfect for guests who arrive early, stay late, or who have just a few extra hours in the city.
+It’s perfect for guests who arrive one day early, stay one day late, or who have just a few extra hours in the city.
+If you have more than one extra day, see our Other Things to Do in Belize webpage.
 You can also visit the Biltmore's web page.

 Questions about this outdoor vacation?